EveIsSim/Flecto/README.md

-# EveIsSim.QueryBuilder
+# Flecto

 Fluent, safe, and flexible SQL SELECT query builder for .NET (starting with .NET 9+) with structured filters, sorting, and pagination, designed for use with Dapper and extensible to other providers and sql dialects.

-## Why EveIsSim.QueryBuilder?
+## Why Flecto?

 Stop building SQL manually.
-EveIsSim.QueryBuilder lets you dynamically and safely construct SQL queries in .NET using structured filters, sorting, and pagination.
+Flecto lets you dynamically and safely construct SQL queries in .NET using structured filters, sorting, and pagination.
 It automatically manages parameters, prevents SQL injection, and keeps your query logic clean and maintainable, whether used in HTTP APIs or internal services.

 ## Who is this for?
 * Building Read APIs with structured, dynamic queries.